 Features upscale restaurants and nightlife spots.
 Uptown is located beside the Westin and the BJCC.

 The Lyric Theater and the Alabama Theater

 The tech industry is on the rise with companies like ITAC Solutions, DAXCO, Telegraph, ZEEKEE, Vulcan Solar, and Protective Life making creative spaces for tech.
-Communities, like TechBirmingham, are creating resources and connections to help up and coming companies in the tech industry find a home in the metro area.
+Communities, like TechBirmingham, are creating resources and connections to help up-and-coming companies in the tech industry find a home in the metro area.

 Since the industrial boom, the Magic City has given townships from North to South and West to East.
-These cities have a special connection the heart of the Magic City.
-It is the hub where our county city halls, businesses, universities, cultural and art centers operate.
+These cities have a special connection to the heart of the Magic City.
+It is the hub where our county city halls, businesses, universities, and cultural and art centers operate.
 Below is a list of many of the cities surrounding Birmingham.